GodheadSilo: History

-In 2015, godheadSilo reunited to play a concert in commemoration of Ralph's Corner, a Moorhead, MN music venue that closed in 2005.
+In 2015, godheadSilo reunited to play a concert in commemoration of Ralph's Corner, a Moorhead, Minnesota, music venue that closed in 2005.
 On April 1, 2016, Three Men and a Baby, a collaborative album between the Melvins and Mike Kunka, was released by Sub Pop.
 The album, which the Melvins recorded their parts back in 1998, was shelved and uncompleted until recently when Kunka and the Melvins finished it.

-The band did a short US Tour in January 2017.
-Only 10 shows were planned.
-When asked about the future of the band, both members gave mixed responses.
-Haugh showed interest in recording while Kunka did not.
+The band did a short American tour in January 2017.
+Only ten shows were planned.
+When asked about the future of the band, Haugh showed interest in recording while Kunka did not.